carpentries-incubator/genome-mining/_episodes/02-antismash.md

 > ## Exercise 1:
-> If we run an Streptococcus agalactiae annotated sequence using antiSMASH, what results are we expected to get?
+> If you run an _Streptococcus agalactiae_ annotated genome using antiSMASH, what results do you expect?
 >
 > a.
-The substance that cluster produces
+The substances that a cluster produces
 >
 > b.
-A prediction of the metabolite that cluster can produce
+A prediction of the metabolites that the clusters can produce
 >
 > c.
-A prediction of the genes cluster that produces a metabolite
+A prediction of genes on that belongs to a biosynthetic cluster
 >
 > > ## Solution
+> > a.
+False. antiSMASH is not an algorithm devoted to substances prediction
+> > b.
+False.
+Although antiSMASH does have some information about metabolites
+> > produced by similar clusters, this is not its main purpose.
 > > c.
-A prediction of the genes cluster that produces a metabolite
+True.
+AntiSMASH compares domains and performs a prediction of the genes
+> > that belong to biosynthetic gene clusters.
 > {: .solution}
 {: .challenge}

-## Run your own antiSMASH analysis :smiley:
+## Run your own antiSMASH analysis

 First, activate GenomeMining conda environment:
 ~~~